JakeWarren2414/FirstFastpages/_posts/2022-09-19-LaurieSantos.md

 ### My Friend
 - I am grateful for you Ethan.
 You are always by my side and ever since I figured out we were neighbors I have had a great time.
 We have been best friends for a while now.
+- I am grateful for my ability to avance my life into the next step.
+For the ability to be the best possible version of my self
+- I am grateful for easy access to a gym whether it be my friends gym or LA Fitness.
+- I am grateful for my teammates and our chance at a championhsip
+- I am grateful for the wealth I have been given
+- I am grateful for the mistakes I have made along the way on my journey.
+I have learned greatly from all of these mistakes and I am a beter man for it.
+- I am grateful for my parents and their ability to provide me with all I need

 ### Response
 - Thank you Jake.
 I appreciate you too.
 You have always been there for me too. i am very happy we have had this friendship.